SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-05-12-unity3dsamplesbeta-anoverview.markdown

 If you thought controlling the Jet plane was hard, wait till you try this sample with a complete 4 axis control method for the twin prop aircraft

-&nbsp;

-&nbsp;

 ## AI controlled car using waypoints

 [![Waypoint Car](/Images/wordpress/2014/05/Waypoint-Car-300x178.png)](/Images/wordpress/2014/05/Waypoint-Car.png)

-Using the same flyby scene from the plane samples, here we apply it to a car using the same waypoints. &nbsp;Except this driver has his foot to the floor and skids all over the track trying to weave his way through.
+Using the same flyby scene from the plane samples, here we apply it to a car using the same waypoints.
+Except this driver has his foot to the floor and skids all over the track trying to weave his way through.

-&nbsp;

-&nbsp;

-## &nbsp;A rolling ball by night
+##  A rolling ball by night

 [![Ball by night](/Images/wordpress/2014/05/Ball-by-night-300x261.png)](/Images/wordpress/2014/05/Ball-by-night.png)

 To finish off the physics set we leave off with the rolling ball sample, lonely and wandering around this night time scene just looking for a snug hold to dunk into until morning.

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

 ## The Biggest Physics party of the year

 [![particles](/Images/wordpress/2014/05/particles-1024x682.png)](/Images/wordpress/2014/05/particles.png)

-Sporting no less than 9&nbsp;different particle effects, this scene shows you some fantastic particle effects, such as:
+Sporting no less than 9 different particle effects, this scene shows you some fantastic particle effects, such as:

 - Explosions with explosive force effects
 - A complex fire sample